-- Seek advice from your GP if you have any major concerns about your child, or if they are having frequent and severe pain - Seek advice from a Chartered Paediatric Physiotherapist if your child is struggling to cope with symptoms - A Chartered Paediatric Physiotherapist will assess your child and may give appropriate exercises and advice, to help alleviate your child's symptoms - Paediatric Occupational Therapy might be appropriate for your child if they are having difficulties with activities of daily living http://hypermobility.org/ https://www.ehlers-danlos.org/
+- Seek advice from your GP if you have any major concerns about your child, or if they are having frequent and severe pain. - Seek advice from a Physiotherapist if your child is struggling to cope with symptoms.
+A Physiotherapist will assess your child and may give appropriate exercises and advice, to help alleviate your child's symptoms. - Occupational Therapy may be appropriate for your child if they are having difficulties with activities of daily living. - Orthotics or Podiatry may be appropriate if further control of your child's joints is required.